Oscar Browning: Dismissal

 Hornby's patience with Browning's conduct was tested further in 1874, when Browning began a friendship with a boy from another house – acting with the full approval of the boy's father.
 The boy was George Curzon, the future Conservative statesman and Viceroy of India.
 The nature of this association became the occasion for gossip amongst the staff; Curzon's housemaster, Charles Wolley-Dod, complained to Hornby, who after some equivocation ordered Browning to end all contact with the boy during term-time.

 Browning was outraged by what he took as a slur on his morals, and a heated correspondence with Hornby ensued.
 Since he had the support of Curzon's father, Lord Scarsdale, Browning challenged the headmaster's injunction and appealed to the provost, who upheld Hornby.
 Under threat of dismissal unless he submitted, Browning did so reluctantly, while continuing to meet Curzon during the holidays.

 According to Browning's biographer Ian Anstruther, Browning seriously contemplated resignation in the summer of 1874, but was persuaded otherwise by his friend, the novelist George Eliot.
-He returned to Eton that autumn, but made little effort to lie low or adhere to regulations which he was accustomed to ignore if inconvenient.
+He returned to Eton that autumn, but made little effort to lie low or adhere to regulations which he was accustomed to ignoring if inconvenient.
 One of these related to the maximum number of pupils for whom any master could act as tutor, that number being forty; Browning had forty-three.
 Although given a temporary dispensation from this rule by the provost, this expired in the summer of 1875.
-Browning did not seek a renewal of permission, but continued to tutor his excess pupils.
-This act of insubordination, the latest in a long line of infringements and subversion of regulations, and alongside the suspicions arising from the Curzon relationship, proved to be the last straw for Hornby.
+Browning did not seek a renewal of permission but continued to tutor his excess pupils.
+This act of insubordination, the latest in a long line of infringements and subversion of regulations, alongside the suspicions arising from the Curzon relationship, proved to be the last straw for Hornby.
 On 16 September 1875, after a series of tense meetings, he wrote a formal letter to Browning dismissing him from his post.